 Champagne Tour from Paris: Moet & Chandon, Hautvillers, and the House of Mumm

 On the other side of Paris is another park, built during Napoleon III's renovation of Paris, by the same engineer Haussmann had used at Bois de Boulogne, Jean-Charles Alphand.
 Not surprising, Parc des Buttes Chaumont also features a waterfall.
 The site started as a big hole in the ground — the limestone blocks used in constructing Paris buildings were mined here.
-To build a park out of this site everything was cleaned up, tons of topsoil were brought laid down (along with, it is said, tons of horse manure collected from the streets of Paris), and the original hills (buttes) were dynamited to create the jagged peaks we see today.
+To build a park out of this site everything was cleaned up, tons of topsoil were brought in (along with, it is said, tons of horse manure collected from the streets of Paris), and the original hills (buttes) were dynamited to create the jagged peaks we see today.

 Once again water from the Ourcq Canal was diverted here, but pumps are used to raise the water to the highest point, creating a dramatic waterfall.
 Today you can still walk underneath the cascade right where it falls into the lake below.